Common Courage Press

 Common Courage Press is a book publishing company based in Monroe, Maine.
+It is a small press publishing company and focuses on books based around social justice, with a leftist point of view.

-The company was formed in January 1990, in part by Greg Bates, who also serves as publisher.
-Bates explained his goal of the company: "by publishing books for social justice, Common Courage Press helps progressive ideas to find a place in our culture.
-The press provides a platform to spread these ideas to activists and ordinary citizens alike."
+The company was formed in 1991 by Greg Bates and his wife Flic Shooter.
+Its first book was one criticizing the Gulf War, Mobilizing Democracy: Changing The U.S. Role in the Middle East.
+It published books by Noam Chomsky.
+They published 10 to 12 books a year on average, and by 1998 had published 57 books.

 Ralph Nader praised Common Courage Press in 1997, proclaiming it "exists because too often the major publishers of books do not have common courage or have convinced themselves that 'courageous' books don't sell."